OneZeroEight-ai/SUTRA.3/README.md

 - Node.js (v14+)
 - npm or yarn
-- An Ethereum wallet with ETH for deployment
+- An Polygon wallet with POL for deployment

 ### Installation